GoogleCloudPlatform/ruby-docs-samples/appengine/cloudsql-postgres/README.md

 Before you can run or deploy the sample, you will need to do the following:

  1. [Create a Cloud SQL for PostgreSQL instance](https://cloud.google.com/sql/docs/postgres/create-instance).

+ 1. Create a new database in the instance databases page in the Google Cloud Platform Console.

  2. If you haven't already, set the password for the default user on your Cloud SQL instance: